tateccf/pogodify/README.md

 Built using create-react-app and Styled Components.

+To fetch the data I have used the OpenWeatherMap API.

 This app has been created to practice and train my frontEnd skills.

 # Features